focus-editor/focus/LOG.md

         - Rename file
         - Delete file
         - Close file?

-- Consider using smoothstep instead of lerp for tween animations

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load